TheBevyFlock/bevy_new_2d/README.md

   <summary>Alternatively, click here for manual setup instructions.</summary>
 ### Manual setup

-Navigate to the top of [this GitHub repository](https://github.com/TheBevyFlock/bevy-template/) and select `Use this template`, then `Create a new repository`:
+Navigate to the top of [this GitHub repository](https://github.com/TheBevyFlock/bevy_quickstart/) and select `Use this template`, then `Create a new repository`:

 ![example](TODO)

 Next, clone your new Github repository to a local repository and create an `Initial commit` with the following changes:
 - Delete `LICENSE` and `README` files.
-- Search for and replace instances of `bevy_template` with the name of your project.
+- Search for and replace instances of `bevy_quickstart` with the name of your project.
 - Adjust the `env` variables in [`.github/workflows/release.yaml`](.github/workflows/release.yaml).
 </details>